ParthGandhiNUS/tp/docs/DeveloperGuide.md

 ### Archiving/unarchiving a student
 #### 1. Archiving a student:
-   1. Prerequisites: Add 2 students named 'tim' and 'joe' to the student list.
+   1. Prerequisites: Add 2 students named "tim" and 'joe' to the student list.
    2. Test Case: `archive joe`
    Expected: 'joe' will be removed from student list and will appear in the list of students added to the archive.
    3. Test Case: `archive`, `tim`
-   Expected: 'tim' will be removed from student list and will appear in the list of students added to the archive.
+   Expected: "tim" will be removed from student list and will appear in the list of students added to the archive.

 #### 2. Unarchiving a student:
-   1. Prerequisites: Have 2 students named 'tim' and 'joe' already archived.
+   1. Prerequisites: Have 2 students named "tim" and 'joe' already archived.
    2. Test Case: `unarchive joe`
    Expected: 'joe' will be removed from archive and added back to student list.
    3. Test Case: `unarchive`, `tim`
-   Expected: 'tim' will be removed from archive and added back to student list.
+   Expected: "tim" will be removed from archive and added back to student list.

 #### 3. Archiving/unarchiving student that does not exist:
 1. Prerequisites: Have an empty student list